Trade off-Free Entanglement Stabilization in a Superconducting Qutrit-Qubit System: Introduction

 To assess the performance reported here against previous experiments we compare the product of $\varepsilon_\infty^{\rm min}$ and $\tau$, which can be thought of as an ``inverse gain-bandwidth product'' for state preparation.
 Our experiment yields $\varepsilon_\infty^{\rm min} \tau = \SI{54}{\nano\second}$, which is 5$\times$-6$\times$ lower than previous implementations of continuous-wave state stabilization in superconducting circuits [Table~\ref{fig:scaling}(c)].
+We also propose an `information-theoretic' metric that allows to compute the upper bound on error-free output information generated by a multiple repetitions of a stabilization protocol.
+To this end, we model a stabilization cycle as a noisy binomial channel with the maximum success probability set by $p = 1- \varepsilon_{\infty}^{\rm min}$ and the number of uses set by the ratio $n_{c}=T_{c}/\tau$, where $T_{c}^{-1}$ is the repetition rate of the experiment.
+Assuming the output to be a continuous normal distribution, the expressions for maximum output entropy $H_{\rm max} = {\rm log}_{2} (2\pi e (S_{e}+N_{e}))$ and conditional entropy $H_{\rm error} = {\rm log}_{2} (2\pi e N_{e})$, with $S_{e}$ and $N_{e}$ being the root-mean-square signal and noise of the distribution, lead to the following expression for maximum value of entanglement efficiency $\mathcal{E}_e$ for a given scheme,

+This can be understood as the maximum ``rate" at which the protocol can encode a continuous stream of bit-pairs into e-bits~\citep{eq4note}.
+For short enough repetition time, instead of using the minimum error, time dependent error can be used to calculate the relevant efficiency.
+Last row of Table~\ref{fig:scaling}(c) quotes the upper bound on the average information (here number of e-bits) generation capacity, $I_e (x) = (x/\tau) \mathcal{E}_{e}(x)$, at a fixed time set by the decoherence rates of different platforms.